nsacyber/Hardware-and-Firmware-Security-Guidance/secureboot/Linux.md

 	UUID=$(uuidgen)
 	cert-to-efi-sig-list -g $UUID dbk.crt dbk.esl

+elif [ "$1" == "mok" ]; then
+	# Add the new DBK to the Shim MOK (do this once iff not using DB)
+	echo "Add certificate to MOK..."
+	sudo mokutil --import dbk.cer

 elif [ "$1" == "sign" ]; then
 	# Sign the kernel modules (do this on every update)
 	echo "Sign fileaccess_mod.ko..."